johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - highlighted significant logistical challenges (e.g. licensing, promotion, cost, distribution).

-These data analysis findings were combined with contextual missiological study to define as set of *practical, relevant and accessible* attributes that could be applied to the formulation of training resources appropriate to Burkinabé leaders and learners.[^fn16]
+These data analysis findings were combined with contextual missiological study to define a set of *practical, relevant and accessible* attributes that could be applied to the formulation of training resources appropriate to Burkinabé leaders and learners.[^fn16]

 ### Practical ###